Feedback for the Scottish Microbiology Reference Laboratories should be directed to:

 SMiRL Generic email address:

+Please note the generic email address should not be used for urgent, clinical, or non-routine enquiries – please phone relevant laboratory section.
 If using this generic email address please remember to add the laboratory section you require into the subject field.

 Scottish Salmonella, Shigella & C. difficile Reference Laboratory (SSSCDRL)

 Consultant Clinical Scientist

 0141 201 8567